Messiah

 Martin Pearlman, conductor

-Heidi Stober, Soprano
+Heidi Stober, soprano

 Ann McMahon Quintero, mezzo-soprano